tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 {% include random_ad2.html %}

 Tech writers are good testing candidates precisely because they are writers instead of developers.
 As writers, they usually lack the technical assumptions that a lot of developers have (assumptions that can cripple documentation).
+Also, developers may feel embarrassed if they don't already understand a concept or process referenced in the docs.

-Additionally, tech writers who test your instructions know exactly the kind of feedback you're looking for.
+Tech writers who test your instructions know exactly the kind of feedback you're looking for.
 They won't feel ashamed and dumb if they get stuck and can't follow your instructions.
 They'll usually let you know where your instructions are poor.
-They might say, *I got confused right here because I couldn't find the X button, and I didn't know what Y meant.* They know what you need to hear.
+They might say, *I got confused right here because I couldn't find the X function, and I didn't know what Y meant.* They know what you need to hear.

 In general, it's always good to have a non-expert test something rather than an expert.
 Experts can often compensate for shortcomings in documentation with their own expertise.
 In fact, experts may pride themselves in being able to complete a task *despite the poor instruction*.
 Novices can't compensate.